husoaltunel/Translate-App/README.md

 # Translate App (Ajax) with using API
- A translate App with Yandex Translate API
+ I created a translate app with using ajax